Transforming Jetty Road Glenelg - FAQs

 - What is happening to the Glenelg tram?

-The tram will continue to operate on Jetty Road and Council is working with the Department of Infrastructure and Transport (DIT) to investigate improvements of how the infrastructure at the tram stops interacts with the planned upgrades of Jetty Road.
+We’re working with the Department for Infrastructure and Transport (DIT) to investigate how we can improve tram stops infrastructure to align with upgrades to Jetty Road.

 - Will there be disruptions to the current tram services during construction?

-In 2025, the State Government’s Department for Infrastructure and Transport will undertake a tram-grade separation project to remove three level crossings in Plympton and Morphettville, which will require a temporary closure of the Glenelg tram line.
+In 2025, the State Government’s Department for Infrastructure and Transport (DIT) will undertake a tram-grade separation project to remove three level crossings in Plympton and Morphettville, which will require a temporary closure of the Glenelg tram line.

 Click here to read more about the Tram Grade Separation Projects